-A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — keeping costs down in the process.
+A Nest Thermostat is the perfect way to keep your home comfortable, regardless of the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — saving you money in the process.

-That’s why more homeowners are considering adding devices like a Nest to their homes.
-If you want to put in a Nest for your own home, get in touch with an expert for smart thermostat installation in Haines City.
+That’s why more people are looking to add devices like a Nest to their homes.
+To add one to your home, get in touch with an expert for smart thermostat installation in Haines City.

 1. Resetting Your Nest Thermostat

 • Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it behind for the next resident.
+In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they're moving out and prefer to erase any personal details from the Nest before leaving it for the next homeowner.

-To initiate a reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
-Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+If you want to perform a reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
+Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-• Restart: Deactivates your Nest and reboots it while saving your settings.
-Another method is to press the outside of the Nest and hold it there until it turns black, and then pull your hand away.
+• Restart: Deactivates your Nest and starts it back up while remembering your settings.
+Another way to restart is to press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.

 • Schedule: This reset clears your entire temperature schedule—including for your hot water, if you've connected it to your Nest.
-With this option, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+By choosing this kind of reset, you’ll need to create a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi